mcdc-project/mcdc/docs/source/examples/sphere_in_cube.rst

 - Replace the cell filter with a mesh filter to visualise the 3-D flux.
 - Change the sphere radius or :math:`\nu` to see how fission rate changes.
 - Add a time grid to the cell tally for time-resolved data.
+- Change the cell tally scores to ``["net-current", "current-in", "current-out"]`` to score current across the sphere cell boundary.

 Full Input
 ==========